StarRocks/starrocks/docs/loading/RoutineLoad.md

 DISTRIBUTED BY HASH(`commodity_id`);
 ```

+> **NOTICE**
+>
+> Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).

 #### Submit a Routine Load job

 Execute the following statement to submit a Routine Load job named `example_tbl2_ordertest2` to consume the messages in the topic `ordertest2` and load the data into the table `example_tbl2`.
 The load task consumes the messages from the initial offset in the specified partitions of the topic.